Falls and Older Adults

 Get a Vision Check-Up

 Wear your eyeglasses so you can see your surroundings clearly.
 Keep them clean and check to see that the frames are straight.
 When you get new glasses, be extra cautious while you are getting used to them.
-If you use reading glasses or multi-focal lenses, take them off when you're walking.
-They can distort your sense of distance and lead to a fall.

 Choose Safe Footwear